 What Not to Tell the USDA

-For purposes of this exercise, I will address SNAP charging letters that set out a list of transactions and accuse your store of trafficking.
+For purposes of this exercise, I will address SNAP Violation charge letters that set out a list of transactions and accuse your store of trafficking.
 The worst thing you can do is to immediately call the USDA.
 Though it is always good with state agencies to call the investigating agent to determine what’s going on, the USDA works differently.
-The case analysts (the person whose name and number you received in the SNAP charging letter) is there to collect evidence against you.
+The case analysts (the person whose name and number you received in the SNAP Violation charge letter) is there to collect evidence against you.
 They tend to be very nice, professional people, but they will ask you questions and interpret things that you may say as admissions of guilt.

 What Not to Do:

 - They will not negotiate with you.
 Unlike state agencies, the Department is not willing to reduce their charge to a fine or a warning.
 If they sent you a letter, they want to disqualify you.
 Though the SNAP Violation Charge Letter lists a Civil Money Penalty, the USDA typically issues fewer than ten of those per year.
 Instead, the USDA wants to disqualify your store.

 We Can Help You Respond